-World perceptions of cannabis, its uses and effects are changing at a momentous pace.
-This change appears to be concentrated Latin America, as movements towards decriminalization sweep through parliaments in a number of pro-industry countries.
+World perceptions of cannabis and its uses are changing at a momentous pace.
+This change appears to be concentrated in Latin America, as movements towards decriminalization sweep through parliaments in a number of pro-industry countries.

 As a flow-on effect, the change surfacing in this agricultural industry is revealing highly profitable opportunities for business.
 As these opportunities are realized in first-mover countries and businesses, other governments race to harness the potential of this emerging industry.

 We explore the evolving cannabis industry in Latin America and the timeline of legalization among key cannabis producers in the region.